 Ultimately blogging completely changed my life; it’s the reason why I’m now employed to do the work I do and helped me build a strong PLN.

-So what are the key components to making blogs part of your PLN?
+The key components to making blogs part of your PLN are really simple:

-- Other blogs – read and comment on other people’s blog posts
+- Read and comment on other people’s blog posts

-- Your blog – reflect periodically by writing posts about your thoughts, ideas and/or to share resources.
+- Publish posts on your own blog to reflect your thoughts, ideas and/or to share resources.

 It’s also important to remember that not everyone who makes blogs part of their PLN are bloggers.
 It’s really up to you!
-Some prefer to just read and comment on other people’s posts while others have their own personal blog.
+Some educators prefer to read and comment on other people’s posts while other educators also have their own personal blog.

-Reading other bloggers’ posts is an important part of connecting with them.
+Reading other bloggers’ posts is an important part of connecting with other educators.

-One of the easiest ways to keep updated with posts from your favourite blogs is to subscribe to their RSS feed using Google Reader (here’s how to set up Google Reader).
+One of the easiest ways to keep updated with posts from your favourite blogs is to subscribe to their RSS feed using Feedly (refer to these step by step instructions on how to set up Feedly).

-Check out the Edublog Awards lists if you’re looking for more blogs to subscribe to.
+Check out the Edublog Awards lists for more blogs to subscribe to!

 Your commenting skills and how you engage in comments with others on blogs posts is one of the most important, and often over looked aspects, of using blogs as part of your PLN.